puffinrocks/puffin/README.md

 The easiest way to deploy Puffin and start playing with it is to use Docker.

-Create docker machine:

-	docker-machine create -d virtualbox dev
-	eval "$(docker-machine env dev)"

 Deploy Puffin and its dependencies:

 	docker-compose up -d

 Go to [http://localhost:8080](http://localhost:8080) to acces Puffin and [http://localhost:8025](http://localhost:8025) to access the emails.
+After that you should be able to log as user puffin, password puffin.
-The first things you need to do in Puffin is to register and confirm your email.
+Alternatively you can register your new user and confirm email.

 Update docker images: